-- · on an actual basis; and - on an as adjusted basis to reflect the sale of the 5,200,000 shares of common stock offered in this offering at an assumed initial public offering price of \$14.00 per share after deducting the estimated underwriting discounts and commissions and offering expenses and our expected sale of 366,768 shares of Class A common stock to GSK at a per share purchase price equal to the assumed initial public offering price.
+- on an actual basis; and - on an as adjusted basis to reflect the sale of the of \$ per share after deducting the underwriting discounts and commissions and estimated offering expenses.

 You should read this information together with our consolidated financial statements and the notes to those statements appearing elsewhere in this prospectus.